 This is one of those anime that needs no introduction.
 Neon Genesis is one of the most influential anime of our time.
 People should watch it just for the impact it has on the current generation anime.
-It definitely deserves a spot in our best psychological anime list.
+It deserves a spot in our best psychological anime list.
 It’s a classic guys, come on!

 At the famous Shuchiin Academy, Miyuki Shirogane and Kaguya Shinomiya are the student body’s top spokespersons.
 Classified the top student in the country and admired by peers and mentors alike, Miyuki serves as the student council president.
-Beside him, the vice president Kaguya—eldest daughter of the rich Shinomiya family—shines in every field possible.
+Beside him, the vice president Kaguya—eldest daughter of the wealthy Shinomiya family—shines in every field possible.

 However, in spite of both having already grown feelings for the other, neither are ready to admit them.
-The first to propose loses and will be looked down upon.
+The first to propose losses and will be looked down upon.
 With their prestige and dignity at stake, Miyuki and Kaguya are both equally fixed on to be the one to emerge victorious on the battleground of love!

 This is a very romantic anime.
-Yes, it is a psychological battle between two people and it does get intense.
+Yes, it is a psychological battle between two people, and it does get intense.
 But at the core, it is love that keeps the anime going.
 This is why it deserves a place in our best psychological anime list.

 When disaster is on the point of strike, Satoru Fujinuma finds himself sent back a few minutes before the accident happens.
-The disconnected, 29-year-old manga artist has taken advantage of this strong yet puzzling phenomenon, which he calls “Revival,” to save many people.
+The disconnected, 29-year-old manga artist has taken advantage of this intense yet puzzling phenomenon, which he calls “Revival,” to save many people.

-Boku dake ga Inai Machi follows Satoru in his endeavor to unravel what truly happened 18 years ago.
+Boku Dake ga Inai Machi follows Satoru in his endeavor to unravel what truly happened 18 years ago.
 Also, he must stop the death of his classmate while safeguarding those he cares about in the present.
 This is a very emotional anime.
 Also, it has one of the most satisfying anime endings of all time.
 This is enough to make it one of the best psychological anime of all time.

 06. Yojouhan Shinwa Taikei

 One autumn afternoon at a peculiar ramen stand backside the Shimogamo Shrine, an isolated third-year college student jolts into a man.
 He is a man with an eggplant-shaped head who calls himself a god of matrimony.
 Meeting this man causes the student to mirror upon his past two years at college; two years agonizingly spent trying to split couples on campus with his only friend Ozu.
-Ozu is a macabre-looking man apparently set on making his life as unhappy as possible.
+Ozu is a macabre-looking man set on making his life as unhappy as possible.

 Unreal, creative, and mind-bending, Yojouhan Shinwa Taikei records the misadventures of a young man on a journey.
 This is a journey to make friends, discover love, and experience the rose-colored campus life he always dreamed of.
 You can watch this anime just for the fact that it deals with so many genres.
 It is easily one of the most peculiar and best psychological anime ever made.

-04. Ping Pong the Animation
+05. Ping Pong the Animation

 “The hero comes.
 Chant these words in your mind, and I’ll surely come to you…” This sacred utterance is what Makoto Tsukimoto tells himself as a source of motivation.
 He does this when he battles through the tension of not only tiring ping pong matches but also in circumstances of his life.
-Makoto doesn’t battle it alone; he and his best friend, Yukata Hoshino, aka Smile and Peco respectively, are two boys who have grown up playing ping pong together.
+Makoto doesn’t fight it alone; he and his best friend, Yukata Hoshino, aka Smile and Peco respectively, are two boys who have grown up playing ping pong together.
 Peco, filled with confidence, wants to be the best table tennis player in the world; Smile, on the other hand, shows little aspiration.
 Nonetheless, the two have always been together, with a connection built upon their mutual love for this sport.

 From the innovative director of Tatami Galaxy, Masaaki Yuasa, Ping Pong The Animation serves a tale of ambition.
 Also, it deals with its fair share of bumps along the way.
 Whatever the odds, Peco and Smile will meet them together.
 The friendship shared by Peco and Smile is the heartbeat of the entire anime.
 Thus, it earns a spot in our best psychological anime list.